zer0nim/scop/README.md

 My first modern `OpenGL 4.1` project 😀.

-I used `glfw3` API for creating windows and manage windows input and events.
+I used `glfw3` API for creating windows and manage input and events.

-No library was allowed so I have implemented a simple `.obj` parser and `.tga` parser.
+No library was allowed so I have implemented a simple `.obj` and `.tga` parser.

 I followed the awesome tutorial of Joey de Vries ([learnopengl.com](https://learnopengl.com)) to get started with OpenGL programming.